kmax91/Timer/README.md

 Refer to ScreenShot.png for the UI

+Required:
-QT 5 is required for the application to work
+QT 5
+Ubuntu x64

+If you don't want to compile, use the executable **Timer**.

 Source:
 http://doc.qt.io/qt-5/qtwidgets-widgets-digitalclock-example.html